• Loading stock data...

 Kawhi Leonard has broken his silence about Aspiration.

-The Clippers held media day on Monday, marking the first public comments the organization has made since Pablo Torre reported this month on Leonard’s alleged “no-show job” with the failed environmental start-up to circumvent the NBA’s salary cap.
+The Clippers held media day on Monday, with Leonard making his first public comments since Pablo Torre reported this month on his alleged “no-show job” with the failed environmental start-up to circumvent the NBA’s salary cap.

 Both Leonard and president of basketball operations Lawrence Frank said they’ve done nothing wrong and welcome the NBA’s investigation into the matter.